ayandaz/gitlab-runner-docker/README.md

   --docker-volumes "/var/run/docker.sock:/var/run/docker.sock"

 ```
-Follow the prompts if asked:
-- Tags: docker-unix-runner
-- Default Docker image: Specify an image to use for jobs (e.g., docker:latest).

 After registration, your runner will appear in the GitLab project and be ready to run jobs.

 ## Stop the Runner